What to watch for today

 Israel and Lebanon clashed again.
 The Israeli air force bombed a militant target inside Lebanon, a day after rockets fired by Islamic radicals were launched at a border city.

-ordered to protect civilians and prevent a rebel advance at the Rwandan-Congolese border city of Goma, as fighting between M23 rebels and the Congolese military ended on Thursday with shells hitting the city.
+The UN intervened in Congo violence.
+Peacekeeping troops were ordered to protect civilians and prevent a rebel advance at the Rwandan-Congolese border city of Goma, as fighting between M23 rebels and the Congolese military ended on Thursday with shells hitting the city.

 Another gang rape in India.
 A 22-year-old journalist was raped by five men (paywall) in central Mumbai on Thursday, according to Indian police, as the trial of suspects in a similar case that caused nationwide protests draws to a close.